bulletmark/pacpush/README.md

 ## INSTALLATION

+Requires Python 3.8 or later.
 Just install [_pacpush from the AUR_](https://aur.archlinux.org/packages/pacpush/) to the local and remote hosts.

-Note pacpush is also available [on PyPI](https://pypi.org/project/pacpush/) if you prefer so just ensure that [`pipx`](https://pipx.pypa.io/stable/) is installed then type the following to install on each machine.
-Requires Python 3.8 or later.
+Note pacpush is also available [on PyPI](https://pypi.org/project/pacpush/) if you prefer so just ensure that [`uv`](https://docs.astral.sh/uv/concepts/tools/) is installed then type the following to install on each machine.

-    $ pipx install pacpush
+    $ uv tool install pacpush

 To upgrade:

-    $ pipx upgrade pacpush
+    $ uv tool upgrade pacpush

 ## SSH AND KEY CONFIGURATION